WhySoBad/tapoctl/README.md

 address="10.255.255.10" # The address under which the device can be reached

 port=19191 # Optional port to listen on.
 Default: 19191
+timeout=5000 # Optional timeout for requests to the tapo api in milliseconds.
+Default: 5000
 ```

 >[!TIP]